bgonzalezbustamante/CPS-Ranking/README.md

 ## Researchers to be Added

-1. Nicolás de la Cerda (ID X8xHKWMAAAAJ)
-2.
+1.

 *Note: If you like to suggest someone, please [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) on GitHub or send an email to  cps-ranking@training-datalab.com.
-The next measurement will be collected by June 2024.*
+The next measurement will be collected by September 2024.*

 ## Disclaimer